Activities at Malolo

 Meke and Lovo

 The Meke (traditional dance) is performed every Saturday night by members of our staff.
 Here you will see and learn about local traditions and stories through dance and song.
 This is followed by dinner which is a combination of the traditional Lovo food (earth oven cooking) and South Pacific BBQ buffet.

 The drinking of Kava is an important Fijian tradition.
-On Tuesday evenings, join the activities team for a traditional Kava ceremony on the pool lawns.
-Learn about the origins of Kava, the plant and its attributes and the protocols surrounding the ceremony itself.
+The activities team will perform a traditional Kava ceremony where guests can learn about the origins of Kava, the plant and its attributes and the protocols surrounding the ceremony itself.